klundblad/LED_Lamp_Assay/README.md

 # LED_lamp_assay
-Project for UW Bio-EWB and basic 555 timer IC tutorial using PWM to control LEDs
+Project for UW BWB and basic 555 timer IC tutorial using PWM to control LEDs